 - Use strong passwords

-Lock your online accounts, computer, phone, and other devices with passwords at least eight characters (longer is better), and include upper- and lower-case letters, numbers, and symbols.
+Lock your online accounts, computer, phone, and other devices with passwords of at least eight characters (longer is better), and include upper- and lower-case letters, numbers, and symbols.
 Keep passwords and PINs secret.
 Don’t disclose them to coworkers or businesses.
 Don’t use the same password everywhere.

 - Protect yourself from e-mail scams